meetdomaine/Kit/documentation/content/docs/critical-css.md

 ### Folder naming conventions

 The "global" folder is marked by default as a location to put any global code shared across files (e.g. styles that relate to a global styleguide system).
-Global styles are kept in the main "global" stylesheet.
+Global styles are kept in the main stylesheet and loaded on every page.

 For non global styles, the first word in the top level folder name before the "-" character (this character is configurable) maps to the `request.page_type`, and anything else after than point maps to the `template.suffix` Liquid variable.
-All this functionality can be modified by the settings outlined [here](/settings/css/)
+All this functionality can be modified by the settings outlined [here](/settings/css/).

+This is also communicated in the [Thinking Modular > Folder Naming Conventions](/docs/thinking-modular/#folder-naming-conventions) section.